What is a disruptive technology?

 12. Renewable Electricity

-Generation of electricity from renewable sources, such as the sun and the wind, will reduced harmful climate impact.
-Its components technologies are photovoltaic cells, wind turbines, concentrated solar power, hydroelectric and ocean-wave power, geothermal energy.
+Generation of electricity from renewable sources, such as the sun and the wind, will reduce harmful climate impact.
+Its component technologies are photovoltaic cells, wind turbines, concentrated solar power, hydroelectric, ocean-wave power and geothermal energy.

 Businesses and governments should be prepared to respond to these technologies.
-And the best way to do it is to be continuously implementing those technologies, by looking for business-model innovations that can capture some of that value.
-On the other hand Policy makers can implement advanced technology to improve their own operational challenges.
-One of the aspects in society that will mostly change will be the nature of work.
+The best way would be by continuously implementing these technologies, by looking for business-model innovations that can capture some of that value.
+On the other hand, Policy makers can implement advanced technology to improve their own operational challenges.
+One of the aspects in society that will change the most will be the nature of work.
 This will require continuous retraining programs and an investment on education.
 Governments can use some of these technologies, such as the mobile Internet, for example, to facilitate new educational and training programs.
 To develop a more harmonious and useful view of technology’s impact, governments may also want to consider new metrics that capture more than GDP effects.

-All the disruptive technologies reviewed in this article are already a fact and will provoke big changes in society.
-To have the right approach and preparedeness to deal with those changes is important.
-With the right measures, policy makers can help adapt these disruptive technologies to the public wellfare of society.
+All the disruptive technologies reviewed in this article already exist and will provoke big changes in society.
+To have the right approach and preparedness to deal with those changes is important.
+With the right measures, policy makers can help adapt these disruptive technologies to the public welfare of society.